OlavH96/dotnet-multicommand/README.md

 - 📁 **Recursive execution** in subdirectories
 - 🔍 **Git-aware** - filter for git repositories only
 - 🎯 **Folder filtering** - include/exclude directories by name
+- 📄 **File filtering** - include/exclude directories based on files they contain

 ## Installation